asterinas/jinzhao-disk/demos/encrypted-VM-image/README.md

 <h2 id="1"> Components </h2>

 The demo depends on several components.
-The first one is the `jindisksetup` command line tool used to conveniently set up the `dm-jindisk` kernel module, which works as a device mapper and provides transparent encryption of block devices.
+The foremost is the `jindisksetup` command line tool used to conveniently set up the `dm-jindisk` kernel module, which works as a device mapper and provides transparent encryption of block devices.
-Secondly, we need an initramfs hook that can be called to decrypt the encrypted image when the guest VM is booted.
+Secondly, we require an initramfs hook that can be invoked to decrypt the encrypted image when the guest virtual machine is initiated.
 The third one is the remote attestation part that finishes the key exchange.

 ### JinDisk user CLI (jindisksetup) and JinDisk kernel module (dm-jindisk)